OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-15.md

 ## 1 Corinthians 15:7

-Then He appeared to James, then to all the apostles;
+Afterwards, He appeared to James, and then to all the apostles;

 ## 1 Corinthians 15:8